Childhood & Early Years

 Harrison’s first solo writing credit was for the song ‘Don't Bother Me’ which he wrote for the group’s second album ‘With the Beatles’ in 1963.

 Harrison’s love for eastern music and instruments was reflected in three of the compositions in the album ‘Revolver.’
-Not just the sitar, but instruments like tambura, table, and swarmandal were also used in the songs recorded by ‘The Beatles.’
+Not just the sitar, but instruments like the tambura, table, and swarmandal were also used in the songs recorded by ‘The Beatles.’

 Harrison’s interest in eastern music grew by leaps and bounds, due to which he started deviating from ‘Beatles.’
 ‘Within You, Without You’ was his solo composition for the album ‘Sgt.
 Pepper's Lonely Hearts Club Band.’
-The song not only reflected his urge for experimentation, but also indicated his desire to go solo.
+The song not only reflected his urge for experimentation but also indicated his desire to go solo.

 Harrison’s love for traditional Indian music, accompanied by several other factors led to the final collapse of the band on 10 April 1970.

 By that time, Harrison’s fame was escalating steadily, thanks to his songwriting skills.
 He had a convincing list of hits to fall back on, such as ‘Here Comes the Sun,’ ‘Something,’ and ‘For you Blue.’
-Additionally, he had two solo albums, namely ‘Wonderwall Music’ and ‘Electronic Sound,’ the former being the first solo album by a ‘Beatle.’
+Additionally, he had two solo albums, namely ‘Wonderwall Music’ and ‘Electronic Sound,’ the former being the first solo album by a ‘Beatle’ member.

 In 1971, Harrison contributed to the ‘Concert for Bangladesh’ along with Ravi Shankar at the ‘New York Madison Square.’
 The event was a precursor for future large-scale charity shows.
 It was followed up with an album and concert film.